MooersLab/emacs4oscer/README.md

 This configuration file has several features, including line numbers, syntax highlighting, and support for code snippets.
 It also supports writing in LaTeX via the AUCTeX package.
-It uses Prot's EF-themes package by default.
+It uses Prot's (aka Protesilaos Stavrou) beautiful EF-themes package.

 ## Why use this approach